 A misaligned AI hire is one of the most expensive mistakes in tech right now.
+For B2B founders, operators, and commercial leaders, the risk is not just overpaying for talent – it is turning a revenue, support, finance, or operations workflow problem into a six-month hiring detour.
 Companies post job descriptions for “AI engineers” when they need AI developers.
 They hire ML engineers when they need production infrastructure specialists.
 They spend six months and $50,000 in recruiting fees to bring in the wrong person – and then spend another six months recovering.

-TL;DR: Most mid-market companies building AI features need an AI developer, not an AI engineer.
+TL;DR: Most mid-market companies building AI automation or AI product features need an AI developer, not an AI engineer.
 Engineers own production infrastructure and MLOps at scale.
 Rates run $150K–$280K FTE or $75–$200/hr contract.
-If your AI scope is project-based or time-sensitive, an agency likely delivers faster with less hiring overhead.
+If your scope is project-based, revenue-adjacent, or time-sensitive, start with a scoped implementation plan before committing to permanent headcount.

 What Does an AI Engineer Actually Do?